-Polk County Public Schools does not recognize gap years during high school.
+Gap Year: Polk County Public Schools does not recognize gap years during high school.
 There are many benefits students may gain by taking a gap year, however, gap years during high school are not permitted.
 Students are encouraged to participate in a traditional gap year that occur between the completion of a student's senior year in high school and their first year in college.

-Many students are on an accelerated academic track and earn high school credits in English and mathematics while enrolled in middle school resulting in students earning the minimum number of required credits for graduation prior to a student's junior or senior year; however, all high school students are expected to enroll in and earn an English course and a mathematics course each year of high school.
+Many students are on an accelerated academic track and earn high school credits in English and mathematics while enrolled in middle school resulting in students earning the minimum number of required credits for graduation prior to a student's junior or senior year; however, all high school students are expected to enroll in and earn credit in an English course and a mathematics course each year of high school.
 Requests for an exemption from an English and/or mathematics course must be submitted in writing to the school principal.
-Exemptions must be approved by the school principal, regional superintendent, content-specific senior director, and the chief academic officer.
+Exemptions must be approved by the school principal, Chief of High Schools, content-specific senior director, and the chief academic officer.
 Requests must be submitted no later than two weeks prior to the start of the school year and must include an academic reason for the exemption.
 Approval/denial will be sent to the high school principal no later than the last day of summer break.

-For a 24 Credit and ACCEL Program: One credit in fine or performing arts, speech and debate, or practical arts is required.
+Practical Arts: For a 24 Credit and ACCEL Program: One credit in fine or performing arts, speech and debate, or practical arts is required.
 The practical arts course must incorporate artistic content and techniques of creativity, interpretation, and imagination.
 Eligible practical arts courses are identified in the Course Code Directory.
 To determine if a college course offered through dual enrollment may satisfy the Fine or Performing arts graduation requirement please contact Career and Technical Education.
+Senate bill 240 Section 1003.4282, F.S.
+The bill provides the option to complete one credit in Career and Technical Education (CTE) to satisfy the required "one credit in fine or performing arts or speech and debate, or career and technical education.